 Website Accessibility Made Easy-Your 2020 Ultimate Guide

-This accessibility-related article written by Mark Holden provides a detailed overview of different types of accessibility and further presents further detailed tips on practical development for accessibility.
+This accessibility related article written by Mark Holden provides a detailed overview of different types of accessibility and further presents the further detailed tips on practical development for accessibility.

 "Website accessibility means making your website easy for everybody to access, including users with disabilities or impairments of some type or other.
 The Internet is a non-physical space, so it should be equally accessible to all – but only if we all plan for accessibility."

 The author explains in detail about each types of accessibility which cover all aspects to the readers.
 The structure is as follows: